-Staff requests that the AMWUA Management Board discuss the current status of the 2023 legislative session.
+Staff requests that the AMWUA Board of Directors discuss the current status of the 2023 legislative session.

-Depending on legislative activity before the June 14, 2023 meeting, the AMWUA Management Board may be asked to provide direction regarding any legislative development that may differ from previous actions.
+Depending on legislative activity before the June 22, 2023 meeting, the AMWUA Board of Directors may be asked to provide direction regarding any legislative development that may differ from previous actions.